CNN ousts CEO Chris Licht after a brief, tumultuous tenure

-NEW YORK (AP) — CNN ousted chief executive Chris Licht after a tumultuous year leading the struggling news network that culminated in a damning magazine profile and the growing realization that he’d lost the confidence of the network's journalists.
+NEW YORK (AP) — The chief executive CNN pushed out of a job on Wednesday faced mounting problems in his first year leading the struggling network: viewership and profits were declining, programming blunders were growing and the network’s journalists were losing confidence by the day.

+Chris Licht’s very bad year culminated in a damning magazine profile last week, and just a few days later his tumultuous 13-month tenure was over.

-The change was announced at CNN's editorial meeting Wednesday morning and came just two days after Licht said he would "fight like hell" to earn the trust of those around him.
+Licht, 51, was informed of his ouster Wednesday morning, and it was announced to the staff at the daily editorial meeting -- the same place where Licht had said two days earlier that he would "fight like hell" to earn the trust of those around him.

-David Zaslav, CEO of CNN parent company Warner Bros.
-Discovery, appointed a four-person interim leadership team, and said at the editorial meeting that he would conduct a thorough search for Licht's replacement.
+The executive who hired and fired Licht — David Zaslav, the CEO of CNN parent company Warner Bros.
+Discovery — accepted some of the blame for the network's turmoil over the past year, and he appointed a four-person interim leadership team.
+Zaslav promised CNN staff a thorough search for Licht's replacement.

+“This really caps a tumultuous year for CNN that has seen shrinking profits, programming mistakes and really low employee morale,” CNN media reporter Oliver Darcy said on his own network Wednesday.

-Licht had a mandate to try and make CNN more palatable to both sides of the country’s political divide; Republicans had become increasingly suspicious of the network following repeated attacks by former President Donald Trump.
+Licht had a mandate to focus on news and try to and make CNN more palatable to both sides of the country’s political divide; Republicans had become increasingly suspicious of the network following repeated attacks by former President Donald Trump.

-But some at the network saw Licht's mandate for change as a repudiation of their past work, and a live town hall interview with Trump last month drew widespread criticism.
+But some at the network saw the way that change was communicated as a repudiation of their past work.
+A live town hall interview with Trump last month drew widespread criticism, with the former president overwhelming moderator Kaitlan Collins with several misstatements, as a pro-Trump live audience cheered him on.

 Earlier in the year, Licht revamped the network's morning show, but that proved unsuccessful and led to the firing of longtime personality Don Lemon.
-Efforts to build a new prime-time lineup moved slowly, with Kaitlan Collins only recently appointed to fill at 9 p.m. hour without a permanent host since Chris Cuomo was fired in December 2021.
+Efforts to build a new prime-time lineup moved slowly, with Collins only recently appointed to fill at 9 p.m. hour that had been without a permanent host since Chris Cuomo was fired in December 2021.

 Licht, who had produced MSNBC's "Morning Joe," CBS' morning news show and Stephen Colbert's late-night show, was appointed by Zaslav just over a year ago to replace an internally popular predecessor, Jeff Zucker.
 Zucker was fired for not revealing a consensual relationship with a fellow CNN executive.